How To Deal With Insurance Companies After An Accident

 Tip #2: Limit Communication With The Insurance Company

-In some cases, you may be asked to give a recorded statement or to answer additional questions regarding your accident, but remember tip #1?
-In all likelihood, this is just to get you to “slip up” and say something they can use to devalue your claim.
+In some cases, you may be asked to give a recorded statement or to answer additional questions.
+However, in many cases, this is an attempt to get you to “slip up” and say something they can use to devalue your claim.

 And if you’re wondering how to deal with the at fault driver’s insurance company?
 The answer is simple: don’t.